-Along with all of the collective Google apps, Contacts has proven to be a very dynamic address book system.
-What first started off in GMail has now adapted into its own web-based application in which you can add, edit, delete, and categorize your Google Contacts.
+Along with all the collective Google apps, Contacts has proven to be a very dynamic address book system.
+What initially started off in Gmail has now evolved into its own web-based application where you can add, edit, delete, and categorize your Google Contacts.

-Unfortunately Google is far from being the best housekeeper, and the development platform is still in its infancy.
-I have added some helpful tips below for Google users to organize their enormous Contacts list.
+Unfortunately, Google is far from being the best at maintaining order, and the development platform is still in its early stages.
+I have added some helpful tips below for Google users to organize their extensive Contacts list.

 The Great Division

-If you started out using GMail then you’ve likely got a very large Contacts list.
-Within the default All Contacts menu is a list of every person you’ve ever emailed, replied to, or called or texted through Google Voice.
-It also holds the contacts who has ever messaged you via Google Chat.
+If you began using Gmail, you likely have a very large Contacts list.
+The default All Contacts menu contains a list of every person you’ve ever emailed, replied to, called, or texted through Google Voice.
+It also includes contacts who have messaged you via Google Chat.

-It is nice that Google has provided several default categories to start with.
-You can organize family members and friends into their own groups, but this may seem a bit awkward since Google+ uses Circles now.
-The easiest way to manage and set up duplicate contacts is through your Google+ profile, if you are a user.
-Otherwise you may want to split the contacts for business from those for personal use.
+It’s convenient that Google provides several default categories to start with.
+You can organize family members and friends into their own groups.
+The easiest way to manage and set up duplicate contacts is through your Google+ profile if you are a user.
+Otherwise, you might want to separate the contacts for business from those for personal use.

-You can create new groups at in the sidebar link under the label “New Group”.
-All new groups are stored under “My Contacts” which is the master group you can’t delete.
-As difficult as it sounds, the most reliable way to organize all your contacts is to manually go through the Other Contacts group.
+You can create new groups using the sidebar link labeled “New Group”.
+All new groups are stored under “My Contacts,” which is the master group that you can’t delete.
+As challenging as it sounds, the most reliable way to organize all your contacts is to manually sort through the Other Contacts group.

-I’ve had my Google account for about 5 years now, and currently my Other Contacts group holds just over 6,000 people.
-Many of these are blank e-mail addresses I’ve communicated with in the past.
-If you don’t want to manage database this size, then just organize the people you do know into My Contacts.
-This can then be your go-to folder for contacts since it is this folder that will sync with any paired Android mobile device.
+I’ve had my Google account for about five years now, and currently, my Other Contacts group contains just over 6,000 people.
+Many of these are blank email addresses with which I’ve communicated in the past.
+If you don’t want to manage a database of this size, then simply organize the people you do know into My Contacts.
+This can then be your go-to folder for contacts since this folder will sync with any paired Android mobile device.

 Contacts in GTalk

-To add contacts into GTalk, you first have to send out a chat request to somebody, or accept their requests to chat to you.
-Afterwards they’ll be automatically added into the My Contacts group.
-This process also attaches their first and last names in the contact display.
+To add contacts to GTalk, you must first send a chat request to someone or accept their request to chat with you.
+Afterward, they will be automatically added to the My Contacts group.
+This process also attaches their first and last names to the contact display.

-Now one issue I’ve run into when using GTalk is on the Windows desktop application.
-When you first download Google Talk and log in, you’ll be presented with your normal buddies list.
-This includes everybody online, idle, and offline.
+One issue I’ve encountered when using GTalk is with the Windows desktop application.
+When you first download Google Talk and log in, you are presented with your regular buddies list.
+This includes everyone who is online, idle, and offline.

-The problem with that is that it also includes all the contacts you have which are not part of Chat; instead, it pulls data from your All Contacts group.
-For me, this means over 5000 people and e-mail addresses which I don’t care about and many of whom aren’t even using chat is in my GTalk.
+The problem is that it also includes all the contacts you have that are not part of Chat; instead, it pulls data from your All Contacts group.
+For me, this means over 5000 people and email addresses, which I don’t care about, and many of whom aren’t even using chat in my GTalk.

 To disable this feature, look towards the bottom of the app for a “View” button.
 Click once to open a menu and look for “Show all address book contacts”.
-This has a check mark by default, meaning it’s enabled.
-Just click once to disable and you’ll notice a drastic clearing out of your Chat list.
+This is checked by default, indicating it’s enabled.
+Simply click once to disable it, and you’ll notice a significant clearing out of your Chat list.

 Working in the Contacts Webapp

 The new and refreshed layout for Google Contacts reflects many of their recent design schemes.
-It looks very much like Google Docs and also behaves in a similar function as the newer GMail.
-All down the main column you’ll find default Contacts listed with their full name, email address, phone number, and other details.
+It bears a strong resemblance to Google Docs and functions similarly to the newer version of Gmail.
+Down the main column, you’ll find default contacts listed with their full names, email addresses, phone numbers, and other details.

-From the left sidebar you can flip through other Contact Groups and even look through Google+.
-If you are not using their social networking features then this list will be empty.
-From the Import link you can add any CSV file or a vCard for any alternate contacts.
+From the left sidebar, you can navigate through other Contact Groups.
+If you are not using their social networking features, then this list will be empty.
+Using the Import link, you can add any CSV file or a vCard for alternate contacts.

-The main top menu has some additional features, and it also lets you directly add a new contact.
-You can flip through multiple pages from the buttons on the right-hand side.
+The main top menu offers some additional features, including the option to directly add a new contact.
+You can navigate through multiple pages using the buttons on the right-hand side.

-Additionally in the gear menu you’ll find a Settings link.
-This menu displays inputs to increase the contacts listing up to 500 per page and additionally toggle keyboard shortcuts on and off.
-You can get a full list of keyboard shortcuts from Google’s support center.
+Additionally, in the gear menu, you’ll find a Settings link.
+This menu provides options to increase the contacts listing up to 500 per page and to toggle keyboard shortcuts on and off.
+You can access a full list of keyboard shortcuts from Google’s support center.

 User Profile Details

-From the main contacts view you can click on any user row to open up a more detailed view.
-At the top you’ll find the contact’s name, profile photo, job title, company, along with the groups and circles you have them in.
+From the main contacts view, you can click on any user row to open up a more detailed view.
+At the top, you’ll find the contact’s name, profile photo, job title, and company, along with the groups and circles they are included in.

-Much of all this data can be pulled from the other contact’s Google account, assuming they’ve filled in the respective fields.
-However you can also manually edit the contact details yourself i.e. multiple phone numbers, e-mail address or webpage URLs.
-Google even gives you sub-categories such as Blog, Home Page, and Profile.
+Much of this data can be pulled from the other contact’s Google account, assuming they’ve filled in the respective fields.
+However, you can also manually edit the contact details yourself, such as multiple phone numbers, email addresses, or webpage URLs.
+Google even provides sub-categories such as Blog, Home Page, and Profile.

 The large text area on the right has the placeholder text “Add a note”.
 None of this information is displayed publicly or shared with your contact.
 I personally have never felt the need to use this section.
-But it is a great place to store extra meta information you don’t want to forget about a contact.
-This could be memorable dates such as anniversaries, yearly get-togethers, or an upcoming appointment or meeting.
+However, it is a great place to store extra meta information you don’t want to forget about a contact.
+These could be memorable dates such as anniversaries, yearly get-togethers, or upcoming appointments or meetings.

-This is one function that is missing from other mainstream contact books.
-From any Google Contacts list view click on the “More button" to display extra options.
-Then click on the “Find & Merge Duplicates” link.
+This is a function that is absent from other mainstream contact books.
+From any Google Contacts list view, click on the “More” button to display additional options.
+Then, click on the “Find & Merge Duplicates” link.

-If nothing can be found you’ll get a small popup message clarifying you have no duplicates.
-Otherwise Google will bring up a small list of contacts which have repeat entries in multiple group lists.
+If no duplicates are found, you’ll receive a small popup message indicating that you have no duplicates.
+Otherwise, Google will present a concise list of contacts that have repeated entries across multiple group lists.

-Most commonly, I find duplicates between my main contacts and my Google+ circles.
-If you wish to keep these separate that shouldn’t be a problem either.
-But to my knowledge merging both listings shouldn’t affect anything outside of Contacts.
+Most commonly, I discover duplicates between my primary contacts and my Google+ circles.
+If you prefer to keep these separate, that shouldn’t pose a problem.
+However, to the best of my understanding, merging both listings shouldn’t impact anything outside of Contacts.

 Importing and Exporting

-If you don’t have the time to go through all your groups and delete unnecessary entries, the export feature may be the quickest solution.
-Click the “More” button menu and select the “Export” link to bring up a new window.
+If you don’t have the time to sift through all your groups and delete unnecessary entries, the export feature might be the quickest solution.
+Click the “More” button menu and select the “Export” link to open a new window.

-From here you can select the group you wish to target (I’ve chosen All Contacts) along with the output format.
+From this point, you can select the group you wish to target (I’ve chosen All Contacts) and the desired output format.

-Once you are finished with the organizing activity, just save the file and re-import into Google Contacts.
-I recommend saving this copy under a different filename so you don’t overwrite the original list. just in case.
+Once you’ve finished organizing, simply save the file and re-import it into Google Contacts.
+I recommend saving this copy under a different filename so that you don’t overwrite the original list, just as a precaution.

-The new in-browser chat app is featured both in GMail and Google+.
-The functionality is much more refined within GMail, so it’s a lot easier to play around with your chat contacts.
-I’ve turned off my chat client on G+ as I often feel that G+ is a bit too much to deal with.
+The new in-browser chat app is featured in Gmail.
+The functionality is much more refined within Gmail, making it easier to interact with your chat contacts.

-If you are already logged out just click the sign in link towards the top of the widget.
-If you can’t find chat just click on the speech bubble icon towards the bottom of your left column.
-If you hover in this chat widget area you’ll notice a new dropdown menu link appear in the top right.
-One of the settings is labelled “Show in chat list”.
-By default it only displays “Most Popular” contacts, which can be annoying since you can’t see who else is online.
+If you are already logged out, simply click the sign-in link located at the top of the widget.
+If you can’t locate a chat, click on the speech bubble icon situated at the bottom of your left column.
+When you hover over this chat widget area, you’ll notice a new dropdown menu link appearing in the top right.
+One of the settings is labeled “Show in chat list”.
+By default, it only displays “Most Popular” contacts, which can be inconvenient as you can’t see who else is online.

 I always change this to All contacts so I can access my whole chat list.
-It’s worthy to note that this All contacts is NOT the same as your “All Contacts” group.
-Instead it just displays all contacts authorized to chat with you.
+It’s worth noting that this All Contact is NOT the same as your “All Contacts” group.
+Instead, it just displays all contacts authorized to chat with you.

-If you hover over your contacts in the chat list you’ll see a small side pop-up window with their profile picture, name and email.
-This menu does not appear in the Google+ chat list – yet another reason to stick to GMail.
+When you hover over your contacts in the chat list, a small pop-up window appears, displaying their profile picture, name, and email.

-Now the best way to organize your contacts is to search in the box right above your chat status.
-As you type, Google will offer suggestions of people and you can choose to add them to your chat list, send them an e-mail, or even block them.
+The most efficient way to organize your contacts is to use the search box located above your chat status.
+As you begin typing, Google will suggest potential matches.
+You can then choose to add these individuals to your chat list, send them an email, or even block them.

-If the person is in your chat list already they will have a small notification icon to the left of their name.
-The green bubble means they’re currently online, red means busy, amber means idle and grey means offline.
-Based on this interface alone I barely ever look though my chat list.
-I can access all my contacts and practically any functionality I need right from the search box.
+If a person is already in your chat list, a small notification icon will appear to the left of their name.
+A green bubble indicates that they’re currently online, red signifies that they’re busy, amber shows that they’re idle, and grey means they’re offline.
+Given this interface, I rarely browse through my chat list.
+I can access all my contacts and virtually any functionality I need directly from the search box.

-With just these few resources to get you started, it shouldn’t take long to adapt to the Google Contacts system.
-There is widespread support for importing contacts from a third-party application, plus a ton of interconnectivity.
-Google+ also has opened a new chapter for users of their chat and email services.
+With just a few resources to get you started, adapting to the Google Contacts system should not take long.
+There is extensive support for importing contacts from third-party applications, along with a significant amount of interconnectivity.

-If you have been looking to clean up your Google Contacts, it’ll just take a bit of patience and perseverance.
-Getting organized feels great, and Google offers you the tools to make it happen.
-Users of the Google Chat IM client will also feel relieved with such straightforward access to organizing the contacts of their buddies.
-If you have ideas or similar suggestions for managing contacts in Google please share with us in the post discussion area below.
+If you have been looking to organize your Google Contacts, it will require a bit of patience and perseverance.
+Getting organized feels great, and Google provides the tools to make it happen.
+Users of Google Chat will also appreciate the straightforward access to organizing their contacts.
+If you have ideas or suggestions for managing contacts in Google, please share them with us in the discussion area below.